apollographql/eslint-plugin-graphql/README.md

 ![Screenshot from Atom](https://github.com/apollostack/eslint-plugin-graphql/raw/master/screenshot.png)

-Supports three GraphQL clients out of the box:
+Has built-in settings for three GraphQL clients out of the box:

 1. [Apollo client](http://docs.apollostack.com/apollo-client/index.html)
 2. [Relay](https://facebook.github.io/relay/)
 3. [Lokka](https://github.com/kadirahq/lokka)

-**Coming soon:** You can use it now with the manual approach described below, but we are working on easier tooling so you can just pass a GraphQL server URL.

 ### Importing schema JSON

 You'll need to import your [introspection query result](https://github.com/graphql/graphql-js/blob/master/src/utilities/introspectionQuery.js).
 This can be done if you define your ESLint config in a JS file.
+Note: we're always looking for better ways to get the schema, so please open an issue with suggestions.

 ### Identity template literal tag

 This plugin relies on GraphQL queries being prefixed with a special tag.
-In Relay, this is always done, but other clients like just take normal template literals without a tag.
-In this case, define an identity tag that doesn't do anything except for tell the linter this is a GraphQL query:
+In Relay and Apollo, this is always done, but other clients often take query strings without a tag.
+In this case, you can define an identity tag that doesn't do anything except for tell the linter this is a GraphQL query:

 ```js
 global.gql = (literals, ...substitutions) => {